"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How one can introduce "discrete" geometry for degeneration spaces in Minkowskian Higgs models.

 As it is well known, superfluidity phenomena \cite{Landau} in a liquid helium II specimen are associated with violating the initial $U(1)$ gauge symmetry of the Bogolubov Hamiltonian $\widehat{\cal H}$.
 This second-order phase transition occurs in the fixed Curie point $T_c\to 0$.

-To explain in this case rotary effects (coming to appearance of thread vortices) in the liquid helium II turning model \cite{Landau52} (as well as in the liquid helium II at rest theory \cite{Halatnikov}), it is worth to assume that violating the initial $U(1)$ gauge symmetry in the liquid helium II theory in such a wise that the $U(1)\simeq S^1$ group space turns into the discrete quite separated set \cite{Engel}.
+To explain in this case rotary effects (coming to appearance of thread vortices) in the liquid helium II turning model \cite{Landau52} (as well as in the liquid helium II at rest theory \cite{Halatnikov}), it is worth to assume that violating the initial $U(1)$ gauge symmetry in the liquid helium II theory in such a wise that the $U(1)\simeq S^1$ group space turns into the discrete quite separated set \cite{Engel} \footnote{The notion of quite separated sets \cite{Engel} means in this case that always there exists such a function $f: \tilde U\to I$ ($I\equiv [0,1]$) for two homotopical classes $A$ and $B$ inside $\tilde U$ that $f(x)=0$ as $x\in A$, while $f(x)=1$ as $x\in B$.
+Here $x$ is a (one-dimensional) way.
+One speaks in this case that $f$ \it separates \rm the sets $A$ and $B$.}.